-Dr. Michael Alexander serves as Director of the Baylor University String Project.
-Dr. Alexander taught Orchestra and Strings in Texas for 22 years before joining the faculty at Baylor as Associate Professor of String Music Education.
+Dr. Michael Alexander, serves as Director of the Baylor University String Project.
+Dr. Alexander taught strings and orchestra in Texas for 22 years before joining the faculty at Baylor as Associate Professor of String Music Education in 2006.
 He brings a broad knowledge of string pedagogy to the program based on both his research and his experiences in the classroom.

 WHO CAN ENROLL?

-Private Instruction: Any student who has completed at least one semester in both the Encore and Bravo group (or comparable experience) may enroll in Private Lesson Instruction.
-Lessons are $15 per 1/2 hour.
-For 12 lessons, cost per semester is $180 per student.
+Group instruction is offered at two levels: Bravo (Beginning instruction) and Encore (Advanced instruction) at 75$ per semester.
+Private Lessons are also available to any student who has completed at least one semester in either the Encore or Bravo group (or comparable experience).
+Private Lessons are $180 per semester ($15 per 1/2 hour x 12 lessons per semester).
 Location and times are arranged via the private instructor and parent.

 WHEN WILL THE CLASSES MEET?

-Bravo and Encore Classes will meet twice weekly on Tuesday and Thursday afternoons from 4:15-5:00pm.
-Classes will rotate between large group and small group instruction.
+Bravo and Encore Classes will twice weekly on Tuesday and Thursday afternoons from 4:15-5:00pm.
+Classes meet in Waco Hall East on the Baylor Campus.

 WHAT SIZE INSTRUMENT WILL I NEED?